-Today in the Daily Mail, that august tome which, in its “Femail” section peels bare the issues we as women are clearly all discussing on a daily basis (ahem), carries an article by journalist Claudia Connell entitled “Why are there some women you just LOATHE on sight” raising the question of why some women hate other women.
+Today the Daily Mail, that august tome which, in its “Femail” section peels bare the issues we women are clearly all discussing on a daily basis (ahem), carries an article by journalist Claudia Connell entitled “Why are there some women you just LOATHE on sight” raising the question of why some women hate other women.

-Ms Connell then lists her current female bete noires as including Katherine Jenkins and Victoria Pendelton whilst the online comments (always the most entertaining, informed and grammatically correct part of the article) feature the name of Cheryl Cole with monotonous regularity.
-Ms Cole, whilst missing a bucket to carry a tune in seems to be causing a national outbreak of bruxism as fast as she is flogging hair dye.
+Ms Connell lists her current female bete noires as including Katherine Jenkins and Victoria Pendelton whilst the online comments (always the most entertaining, informed and grammatically correct part of the article) feature the name of Cheryl Cole with monotonous regularity.

-Much as it galls me, though, I have to admit Ms Connell (the Mail refers to her as Coleman in a later picture caption so I'm not sure this is actually her name), has a point.
-La Jenkins has never seemed entirely genuine to me where Charlotte Church (leaving aside her relationship with a teak stained sideboard) seemed much more so.
+Much as it galls me, though, I have to admit Ms Connell has a point.
+La Jenkins has never seemed entirely genuine to me where Charlotte Church seems much more so.
 I break out in hives if I so much as hear the theme tune to Loose Women whilst hubby is allergic to Katie Price, Jodie Marsh and Kerry Katona.
 My hackles rise at Carol Vorderman, whilst Helen Mirren always passes my ‘irritation radar’ with flying colours.

 The first part of Hilary Devey’s “Women At The Top” on BBC 2 this week made interesting viewing.
-The percentage of women who make it to middle management, executive and board level is (surprise!) staggeringly low.
+The percentage of women who make it to middle management, executive and board level is staggeringly low.
 The male/female ratio in middle management is 70/30 and it is 83/17 in senior management.
-The effort involved in reaching these levels for many women is huge.
+The effort involved in reaching these levels for many women is huge, as is the competition.
 No wonder then that some women hate other women who they consider to be their rivals.
 And how galling to see media celebrities rake in the cash for basically doing very little.

-Devey’s own amazing success with Pall-Ex is an inspiration but I would rather have seen her turn her attention to the career progression of women through SMEs than huge companies like P&G. I’m sure most self employed entrepreneurs are not so much worried about a female ‘talent’ drain’ as they are about supporting maternity leave with the financial costs and the implications to the workloads of the remaining staff.
+Devey’s own amazing success with Pall-Ex is an inspiration but I would rather have seen her turn her attention to the career progression of women through SMEs than huge companies like P&G. I’m sure most self-employed entrepreneurs are not so much worried about a female ‘talent’ drain’ as they are about supporting maternity leave with the financial costs and the implications to the workloads of the remaining staff.
 Perhaps this will be covered in the next episode in which Devey will be looking at the career progression of women in her own company.
 Another point made was that the UK has the highest childcare costs in Europe.
-No surprise there either.